mreinstein/ecs/README.md

 This is a minimal example of what you can do with `ecs`, illustrating how to declare your entities, components, and systems.

-Requires node version `12.17.1` or higher.
+Requires a modern web browser, or node version `12.17.1` or higher.

 ```javascript
 import ECS      from 'ecs'